nickmessing/vue-tsx/README.md

 # Compatibility

-This repo is only compatible with:
+This Repo is only compatible with:

 - **Babel 7+**.
 For Babel 6 support, use [vuejs/babel-plugin-transform-vue-jsx](https://github.com/vuejs/babel-plugin-transform-vue-jsx)
 - **Vue 2+**.
 JSX is not supported for older versions.